agni-datta/csLaTeX/Macros/csthm/README.md

 ## QED Symbol

 The package defines a custom QED symbol, which is automatically appended to the end-of-proof environments.
-The default symbol is a filled black square (¶), but users can customize it according to their preferences.
+The default symbol is a filled black square (¬¶), but users can customize it according to their preferences.

 ## Package Clash Check

 The `thmcs` package includes a check for package clashes with the amsthm package.
 If the amsthm package is already loaded, the package will issue a warning message to alert the user.

-## Versioning and Date

-The package includes versioning information and the date of the last update to facilitate tracking changes and ensuring compatibility with different versions of the package.

 ## Example